 Despite good intentions, it’s easy to accidentally say the wrong thing when talking to parents of a child with autism.
-Like all parents, those with autistic children feel protective over their child and also want to feel like they’re doing the right thing by them.
-Autism is a sensitive subject, and saying something inappropriate can leave the parents feeling hurt, guilty or misunderstood.
-While all circumstances are contextual, this list of what not to say is designed to give you a better understanding of how parents might feel when you speak about their autistic child.
-While it is in no way prescriptive, it can help you get an idea of how to approach a conversation with parents of an autistic child.
+Autism is a sensitive subject, and saying something inappropriate can leave the parents feeling hurt or misunderstood.
+While all circumstances are contextual, this list of what not to say is designed to give you a better understanding of how parents might feel when you speak about their child.
+While it is in no way prescriptive, it can help you get an idea of how to approach a conversation.

 Don’t Say: “I’ve heard autism is caused by…”